subhash011/Project-Allocation/README.md

    registering the application

    To register the app on google's developer console follow the link given:
-   `https://medium.com/@pablo127/google-api-authentication-with-oauth-2-on-the-example-of-gmail-a103c897fd98`, when following this link choose the application type as **Web Application** not **Others** as mentionen in the link.
+   `https://medium.com/@pablo127/google-api-authentication-with-oauth-2-on-the-example-of-gmail-a103c897fd98`, when following this link choose the application type as **Web Application** not **Others** as mentioned in the link.

 #### Note : The GOOGLE_CLIENT_ID must be the same for the backend .env file and the btp-frontend environment.prod.ts file